Since its release in December 2013, Divi has come a long way and you’ve surely already read reviews about it.

 However, the Elegant Themes teams had a hard time staying in the race and improving Divi at the pace users wanted.

 That’s how Elementor got so big, and took the lead on the page builder podium.

-By attacking the market with freemium extension and faster development cycles, they have been damn strong.
+By attacking the market with freemium plugin and faster development cycles, they have been damn strong.

 But beyond the opportunity to compete with Divi, there were also opportunities to add things to it.
 This led to the development of complementary technical solutions.

 Let’s start by talking about add-ons: these are modules (in the form of extensions) that rely on Divi to provide features that aren’t available natively.

 But you can go much further than that!
 There really is everything, and I’m sometimes surprised to see how far developers go to create add-ons that will meet very specific needs.

 Before the official demos arrived (one new demo per week, let’s remember), many websites offered their own layouts and for free, mostly.

 That is to say that you could download the design of a page to reuse it on your website.
 And many actors offered these kind of resources.

 The principle is quite simple: you pay a subscription to import layouts that are compatible with Divi but also Elementor, Beaver Builer or even Gutenberg!